tml/EncryptFileSystem/README.md

 # EncryptFileSystem
 Command line tool to encrypt/decrypt a whole file system (filenames and directory tree are also encrypted).
+Toy project : don't use this for serious work.
+I currently work to improve it.

 Syntaxe :